Improving Education in Kenya through the New Literacies Teacher Leader Institute

 A new working paper that compares scores of a small volunteer group of public and private school students on the same standardized test found positive effects for voucher recipients, particularly first-year participants in the North Carolina Opportunity Scholarship Program; but authors Anna Egalite, Trip Stallings and Stephen Porter caution against reading too much into the results.

 Five Questions With . . .
 Jessica DeCuir-Gunby on Race and Education

 Jessica DeCuir-Gunby, a professor of educational psychology at the NC State College of Education, studies how racial identity impacts the educational experiences of African American students and the relationships between race and emotions within education.
 Her purpose: to help professional educators shape a more inclusive world.

 NC State Education Receives $7.5+ Million in Research Grants Between April-May 2018

-NC State College of Education faculty and research associates were awarded $3,042,418 in grants to support eight research projects between January and March 2018.
-Faculty and research associates have received $6,247,621 in awards during the 2017-18 academic year so far.
+NC State College of Education faculty were awarded $7,749,144 to support five research projects in April and May.
+In FY 2018, faculty have received $13,276,765 in awards so far.